Vaibhavs10/insanely-fast-whisper/README.md

 > The CLI is highly opinionated and only works on NVIDIA GPUs & Mac.
 Make sure to check out the defaults and the list of options you can play around with to maximise your transcription throughput.
 Run `insanely-fast-whisper --help` or `pipx run insanely-fast-whisper --help` to get all the CLI arguments along with their defaults.

 > [!TIP]
-> When choosing `--mlx-model parakeet`, supply an MLX-compatible Parakeet checkpoint through `--model-name` and ensure the
+> When choosing `--mlx-model parakeet`, supply an MLX-compatible Parakeet checkpoint through `--model-name`.
+The mac extra installs the required `parakeet-mlx` bindings for you.
-> `mlx_parakeet` package is available in your environment.

 ## CLI Options